 - Shri Swaminarayan Mandir Atlanta: It is another Hindu temple built by Swaminarayan branch of Hinduism in Atlanta, U.S.A.
 The temple is constructed in an area of about 30 acres and 19$ million was spent on its construction.
 The temple also holds the record of highest building in Georgia and also holds the top position in the list of biggest Hindu temples outside India.

 - Vraj Hindu Temple: The Viraj Hindu Temple is situated in Eastern Pennsylvania, USA.
-The architectural style of temple is Temple cum Haveli and it covers an area of 300 acres.
-The main deity of temple is God ShriNathji (a manifestation of Lord Krishna).
-The temple is open for all the faith and its main purpose is to spread Hinduism in USA.
+The architectural style of the temple is Temple cum Haveli and it covers an area of 300 acres.
+The main deity of the temple is God ShriNathji (a manifestation of Lord Krishna).
+The temple is open to all the faith and its main purpose is to spread Hinduism in the USA.

 - Shri Shiva Vishnu Temple: The Shiva Vishnu Temple is situated in Victoria, Australia.
 As the name indicates the Temple is dedicated to Lord Shiva and Lord Vishnu.
-The construction of temple began in 1982 and it took four years to complete it.
-The temple is built in Dravidian style of architecture.
-Temple has two sanctum dedicated each for Lord Shiva and Lord Vishnu.
+The construction of the temple began in 1982 and it took four years to complete it.
+The temple is built in the Dravidian style of architecture.
+Temple has two sanctums dedicated each for Lord Shiva and Lord Vishnu.

 - Pura Besakih: Pura Besakih is one of the largest temple dedicated to Hinduism in Bali.
 The temple complex comprises 23 other temples and the largest among all is Pura Penataran Agung.
 Prayers in the temple are performed since 1200 A.D and the temple is built on the south slopes of Mount Agung, an active Volcano of Indonesia.
 In 1963 the volcano erupted and killed 1700 people but the lava from eruption never harmed the temple.
 It was seen as a miracle by the local people and it strengthened the faith of Balinese people.

-If you really liked this article then do share it among your friends.
+If you really liked this article then do share it with your friends.
 Let them know the greatness of Hindu Temples Outside India.